Alexander-Nestle/Places-Insight/README.md

 There are two steps:

-* First, we load the indexing file in json format
+* First, we load the indexing file in json format (we only load this once)
-* Second, we process user query
+* Second, we process user query (run this for each query)

 #### Loading Phase: